 New York State Paid Family Leave Act

-The federal FMLA already provides unpaid leave, but beginning January 1, 2019, if you work for a private employer in New York State, and you have worked 26 consecutive weeks as a full-time employee, or 175 days as a part-time employee, you may be eligible for Paid Family Leave.
-The new law is the most inclusive paid family leave in the United States, covering new parents, family caregivers and military families with active duty deployment.
-The law covers employees in the private sector in many industries, including some part-time workers.
+The federal FMLA already provides unpaid leave, however, as of January 1, 2018, if you work for a private employer in New York State (NYS) and you have regularly worked 20 hours or more per week for 26 consecutive weeks, or you have regularly worked less than 20 hours per week for 175 days, you may be eligible for Paid Family Leave.
+The NYS Paid Family Leave Law is one of the strongest family leave policies in the United States, covering new parents, family caregivers and military families with active duty deployment.
+The law covers most employees in the private sector, including part-time workers.
 A private employer is an employer who is not the state or federal government, political subdivision of the state or other public authority.
-If you are self-employed, you can opt in to coverage.
+If you are self-employed, you can opt-in to coverage.

-Under the new law, you can get paid time off for the following reasons:
+Under the NYS law, you can get paid time off for the following reasons:

-For 2019, you are allowed to take up to 10 weeks of Paid Family Leave and you will receive 55% of your average weekly wage.
-The maximum amount, however, is capped at 55% of the State Average Weekly Wage, or $746.41.
-Unfortunately, the payroll deduction from your wages also increases to 0.153% of your payroll up to a cap of $107.97 per year.
+For 2020, you are allowed to take up to 10 weeks of Paid Family Leave in a 12-month period and you will receive 60% of your average weekly wage, capped at $840.70.
+That maximum amount, however, is equal to 60% of the State Average Weekly Wage of $1,401.17.
+Unfortunately, the payroll deduction from your wages also increases to 0.270% of your wages up to a maximum amount of $196.72 per year.
 Each year thereafter, until 2021, the percentage of your weekly wage and the number of weeks of leave time increases.
 By 2021, you will be entitled to 12 weeks of Paid Family Leave and can receive up to 67% of your average weekly wage.
 See the below chart for details.
 You can take your Paid Family Leave all at one time or you can take it one day at a time, as needed.

 |Year||Weeks of Leave||Benefit|